-Desert Data Recovery are Certified Data Recovery Professionals and we specialize in recovering data from failed External Hard Drives.
+Desert Data Recovery are Certified Data Recovery Professionals and we specialize in external hard drive data recovery.
 Recovery issues can encompass everything from deleted files to reformatting to electrical issues (circuit board) and corruption of data because of a power surge or failure.

 By their very nature, External Hard Drives can be prone to damage as they are moved around.
 Most external drives are exactly the same as the hard drives in a desktop or laptop, enclosed in a protective case, with an adapted circuit board, or bridge board, to convert the SATA connection into a USB connection for convenience.
 External drives are prone to the same failures as laptops and the average life is about 3 years.